 This Day In Writing History

 On May 22nd, 1859, the legendary English writer Sir Arthur Conan Doyle was born in Edinburgh, Scotland.
-His father, George Altamont Doyle, was a drunkard whose only accomplishment in life was fathering an intellectually gifted son.
+The son of a drunkard, his father's only accomplishment in life was siring an intellectually gifted child.

 At the age of eight, Arthur Conan Doyle was sent to a Jesuit prep school called Hodder Place.
 From there, he attended a Jesuit university, Stonyhurst College, but after graduating in 1875, he cast off the yoke of Christianity and became an agnostic.